-Some users reported technical difficulties completing the online survey during Stage 1.
-This was a technical glitch in Survey Monkey, which was later resolved.
+Some users reported technical difficulties completing the survey online.
+This appears to have been due to a technical glitch in Survey Monkey, which Council has been informed has now been resolved.
 While this may have deterred some people from providing feedback, the opportunity remained for users to complete a hard copy of the survey.
 Stakeholders and community members who contacted Council to report technical difficulties were provided a PDF copy of the survey, which they were invited to return via email or post at their convenience.
-No problems were reported during the public exhibition period.